fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 > The AWS Cloud Development Kit (AWS CDK) is an open source software development framework to define your cloud application resources using familiar programming languages.
 Provisioning cloud applications can be a challenging process that requires you to perform manual actions, write custom scripts, maintain templates, or learn domain-specific languages.
 AWS CDK uses the familiarity and expressive power of programming languages for modeling your applications.
 It provides you with high-level components called constructs that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
 AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation.
 It also enables you to compose and share your own custom constructs that incorporate your organization's requirements, helping you start new projects faster.

 *"Great, great, but what does all that really mean to me?"*
+Think of it this way, it will do all the CloudFormation work using an opinionated best practices DevOps approach with the ability to override.

 It is easiest to explain by outlining a real-world problem with CDK, flexing its power to solve all your problems (well maybe not all  --you are pretty screwed up).
 Let me present this common architecture pattern solving the following use-cases
 1. Launch a micro-service hosted in a container